Who really needs 2nd COVID booster and who can wait? - NewsBreak

 The Food and Drug Administration authorized extra Pfizer or Moderna shots for anyone 50 or older and for some younger people with severely weakened immune systems.
 It’s an effort to get ahead of a possible next coronavirus surge.

-With COVID-19 cases low in the U.S., it’s easy to ignore calls for another dose — or for those who aren’t yet vaccinated or boosted to get up to date, said Dr. Erica Johnson, an infectious disease specialist at the American Board of Internal Medicine.Visiting the Smokies?
-What to know about the wildfire near Pigeon Forge
+With COVID-19 cases low in the U.S., it’s easy to ignore calls for another dose — or for those who aren’t yet vaccinated or boosted to get up to date, said Dr. Erica Johnson, an infectious disease specialist at the American Board of Internal Medicine.ALSO ON WJBF: ‘First-of-its-kind’ nasal spray that prevents COVID-19 could be available this year

 Her advice: If you’re on the fence, use this lull to talk with your doctor about how protected you really are — and need to be.